 I’m not one for trying to describe sound but I will say this, this amplifier is clean, in fact I believe it is the best amplifier I’ve ever heard and easily drives either my Jensen or Mimir speakers.
 In fact along with a little diffraction in front of the grills on my Mimir bookshelf speakers (in the form of some carpet tape), the sound is absolutely fantastic.
 This amp is very transparent and clean sounding and I’ve never seen anything move bass drivers with such rigor and force.

-In fact to digress for a moment.
+Let me digress for a moment.
 My Mimir speakers occasionally sounded a bit shouty in the mid.
-I read about the idea of slightly diffracting the centre of the mid-bass speaker in one of the many speaker building books I’ve read, and I have to say it has worked a treat, really taming the speakers, and now sounding much better.
+I read about the reasoning for this in the following book; which explains this effect being similar to speaking into a horn: High Quality Loudspeaker Engineering - Marin Lawrenece Since making that very simple (and very economical) change they are sounding much better.
 It doesn’t fix every song, but what speaker ever does every song well?

 Left: speaker with diffraction tape fitted, Right, one channel of amplifier being tested on bench PSU